 - lack of energy

-- pale bluish spots near bites
+- pale bluish spots near the bites

-If you are pregnant or breastfeeding, or are treating an infant for pubic lice, ask your doctor which products are safe for you to use.
 If several people in your household have contracted pubic lice, treat everybody at the same time.
 This helps prevent reinfection.

 You will also need to decontaminate your home.
 Vacuum the entire house and clean the bathroom with bleach solution.
 Wash all towels, bedding, and clothing in hot water, and machine dry them using the highest setting.
 If you can’t wash or dry clean a certain item of clothing, seal it in an airtight plastic sack for 72 hours.

 You might need stronger medicine if the lice survive these efforts.
 These products include: